Learning distributed representations with efficient SoftMax normalization: EDRep : an algorithm for efficient distributed representations

-The computational bottleneck of this optimization problem lies in the calculation of the attention score normalization constants.
-In fact, we let $P\in\R^{n\times n}$ be the matrix with entries $P_{ij} = p_j^{(i)}$ and denote with $E$ the number of non-zero entries of $P$.
-We further denote with $\bm{1}_n$ the all-ones vector of size $n$ and with ${\rm tr}(\cdot)$ the trace operator.
+where $\mathcal{U}_{n\times d}$ denotes the set of all matrices of size $n\times d$ having in their rows unitary vectors.
+The loss function includes a regularization term that promotes embedding matrices with a centered mean.
+We empirically observed that this term improves the embedding quality in practical applications.
+The computational bottleneck of this optimization problem lies in the calculation of the softmax score normalization constants.
+We denote with $E$ the number of non-zero entries of $P$, with $\bm{1}_n$ the all-ones vector of size $n$, and with ${\rm tr}(\cdot)$ the trace operator.
 Then, the optimization problem of Equation~\eqref{eq:opt} can be reformulated as follows:

 where the values below the brackets indicate the computational cost required for each element.
 The derivation of this expression is reported in Appendix~\ref{app:compl}.
 In many relevant settings, $P$ is a sparse matrix, thus $E \ll n^2$.
-The calculation of the attention score normalization constants, instead, requires $\O(dn^2)$ operations regardless of $E$ and is the computational bottleneck.
-We can thus adopt the approximation introduced in Equation~\eqref{eq:main} to efficiently optimize this cost function and to define an efficient embedding algorithm. \begin{remark} In Equation~\eqref{eq:opt} and in the remainder, we focus on distributions $\bm{p}^{(i)}$ that are defined and indexed over the same set $\V$.
-The optimization problem in Equation~\eqref{eq:opt} can however be generalized to an asymmetric scenario in which the entries $p^{(i)}_a$ are defined for $i \in \V$ and $a \in \mathcal{W}$, thus invoking the term ${\rm SoftMax}(XY^T)$, for $X \neq Y$.
+The calculation of the softmax score normalization constants, instead, requires $\O(dn^2)$ operations regardless of $E$ and is the computational bottleneck.
+We can thus adopt the approximation introduced in Equation~\eqref{eq:main} to efficiently optimize this cost function and to define an efficient embedding algorithm. \begin{remark} In Equation~\eqref{eq:opt} and in the remainder, we focus on square matrices $P$, in which rows and columns are defined over the same set $\V$.
+The optimization problem in Equation~\eqref{eq:opt} can however be generalized to an asymmetric scenario in which the entries $P_{ia}$ are defined for $i \in \V$ and $a \in \mathcal{W}$, thus invoking the term ${\rm SoftMax}(XY^T)$, for $X \neq Y$.
 We provide \texttt{Python} codes to obtain the embedding also in this setting. \end{remark}

 Let us now detail the main steps needed to translate the result of Equation~\eqref{eq:main} into a practical algorithm to produce efficient distributed representations.